vekatze/neut/book/src/tutorial.md

 `dependency` specifies external dependencies.
 Since our project doesn't do much, the only dependency is `core`, which is the same as "prelude" in other languages.

+The `digest` is the base64url-encoded checksum of the tarball.
+The `mirror` is a list of URLs of the tarball. `enable-preset` makes the `core` library works like Prelude in Haskell.
+That is, when `enable-preset` is true, designated names in the dependency (`core`) is automatically imported in every file in our module.

 ### Source files

 Let's see the content of `sample.nt`: